sait-lab/learn-git/git-branching.md

   remotes/origin/master
 ```

-Your local `master` branch is gone, as it’s replaced with the `main` branch.
+Your local `master` branch is gone, as it's replaced with the `main` branch.
 The `main` branch is present on the remote.
 However, the old `master` branch is still present on the remote.
 Other collaborators will continue to use the `master` branch as the base of their work, until you make some further changes.

 Now you have a few more tasks in front of you to complete the transition:

 - Any projects that depend on this one will need to update their code and/or configuration.
 - Update any test-runner configuration files.
 - Adjust build and release scripts.
-- Redirect settings on your repo host for things like the repo’s default branch, merge rules, and other things that match branch names.
+- Redirect settings on your repo host for things like the repo's default branch, merge rules, and other things that match branch names.
 - Update references to the old branch in documentation.
 - Close or merge any pull requests that target the old branch.

-After you’ve done all these tasks, and are certain the `main` branch performs just as the `master` branch, you can delete the `master` branch:
+After you've done all these tasks, and are certain the `main` branch performs just as the `master` branch, you can delete the `master` branch:

 ```console
 $ git push origin --delete master